 Then, if you live and work in Spain and your boss sends you to attend a client in Denver, your local SIM card won’t work there.
-So you need to change it for an international SIM card or using roaming in order to keep connected.
+So you need to change it for an international SIM card or using international roaming in order to access the internet.
 Thus, local SIM card advantages are few for a traveler.

 What is an International SIM Card?

 On the contrary, this chip SIM allows you to use your phone in more than one country.
 For instance, you are going to travel to Europe, to know the Eifel Tower, the David of Michelangelo and the Red Square.
 At least 3 countries you are going to visit, aren’t you?
 With an international SIM card (also known as Global SIM Card or Travel Data SIM Cards), you are going to be able to be connected to the internet anywhere you go.

 Indeed, the possibility of using this chip in many countries is the main international SIM card advantage.
 Usually, those SIM cards are made to function in several places at once and by areas.
 Then you can find SIM card for Europe, for Asia, for Latin America and so on and on.
-In this sense, for a traveler, the international SIM card is an ally.
+In this sense, for international travelers, the Global SIM card is an ally.

 Data Roaming: What You Need To Know

 Data roaming is the use of internet or phone data alien to SIM card operator.
 Let’s explain this in a very didactic way.

-When you are using your smartphone in your country (let’s say Denmark), your local phone operator brings you the phone and internet data for a price.
+When you are using your cell phone in your country (let’s say Denmark), your local phone operator provides you with a phone and internet data for a monthly fixed price.
 If you need to travel abroad, your phone company offers you different internet data rates in order for you to be able to keep using your mobile internet abroad.

 This service is called roaming.
-It consists in contracting to other companies abroad to provide the phone and internet service.
+It consists in contracting to other companies abroad to provide the necessary phone service while connecting to the internet.
 So your local company looks for foreign operators to be able to still provide you with service.